Predictions for the Property Market in 2020

 The Conservatives have always been the party most sympathetic towards landlords.
 It is understood that their new policies and what they will announce in the Spring Budget will not have as harsh ramifications for landlords.
 Currently we are aware that new legislation will mean properties with an energy efficiency rating of F or G will not be able to be rented out, and landlords will no longer be able to claim tax relief on mortgage interest payments.

 Around 52% of landlords are hopeful that they will see an increase in their rental yields this year, indicating a renewed enthusiasm for the sector.

-In conclusion, we feel that the conclusive general election result and certainty that comes with that will provide a boost to the property market.
+In conclusion, we feel that the conclusive general election result and certainty that comes with that will provide a boost to the property market and ease concerns of those looking at investment property.
 Although Brexit is a cloud which hovers over the economy, we can only see property prices increasing as greater clarification is achieved.
 There is still a demand for property in the UK, and the government’s lacklustre attempt at housebuilding will only strengthen the demand.
 Although house building to June 2019 was at an 11-year high at 170,000, it still falls way short of the target set by Theresa May’s government of 300,000 new homes per annum.